septadev/seat-availability/README.md

 SEPTA hereby grants to Licensee a non-exclusive, non-assignable, non-transferable, limited and revocable right to use, reproduce and redistribute the Estimated Seat Availability Dataset (“the dataset”) subject to the following terms and conditions:

 * Licensee may not use SEPTA's trademarks and copyrighted materials for any commercial or profit-making use and may not alter them in any way.
 See SEPTA’s Copyright Notice and Trademark Notice for the full text: http://www.septa.org/site/copyright.html
 * The dataset is provided on an "as is" and "as available" basis.
 SEPTA makes no representations or warranties of any kind, express or implied, pertaining to the dataset.
 SEPTA disclaims all warranties pertaining to the dataset, express or implied, including but not limited to implied warranties of merchantability, fitness for a particular purpose, accuracy, completeness, usefulness, timeliness, reliability or functionality.
-SEPTA and its employees, officers, Board members and agents will not be liable for damages of any kind arising from the use of the dataset including but not limited to direct, indirect, incidental, punitive and consequential damages.
+SEPTA and its employees, officYeah!
+I dunno if it went anywhere
+* ers, Board members and agents will not be liable for damages of any kind arising from the use of the dataset including but not limited to direct, indirect, incidental, punitive and consequential damages.
 * SEPTA reserves the right to alter and/or no longer provide the dataset at any time without prior notice.
 * Licensee agrees to indemnify, defend and hold harmless SEPTA, its employees, officers, Board members and agents, from and against all fines, suits, proceedings, claims, causes of action, demands, or liabilities of any kind or of any nature arising out of or in connection with Licensee's use of the dataset.
 * The validity of any term or provision of the Agreement will not affect the validity of any other provision set forth herein.